lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 #SBATCH --mem-per-cpu=10600
 ```
 to use all allowable memory.
 These nodes in the gpua100 partition must not be used for CPU only applications, which are not utilising the GPUs.

+### NVIDIA A40 GPUs with AMD processors

+These nodes placed in the **gpua40** are reserved for interactive graphic work in the on-demand system.
+Please do not submit compute jobs via slurm to these nodes.
+Compute jobs submitted to the gpua40 partition may be terminated without prior warning.

 ---